sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 permalink: /plugins/plugin-manifest

 order: 201
+excerpt: The manifest is a JSON file that provides information about a plugin such as author, description, icon and where to get the latest update from
 ---

 The manifest is a JSON file that provides information about a plugin such as author, description, icon and where to get the latest update from.
 It also tells Sketch how to run the plugin and how it integrates into the _Plugins_ menu.